KageKirin/Unity.Mathematics.NuGet/README.md

 to provide PathHints to the aforementioned assemblies.
 (See below for more information about this process).

-### Unity.Mathematics.NoDeps
+### UnityMathematics.NoDeps

-This project and NuGet package is a slightly Unity.Mathematics package that **does not** have any dependency on UnityEngine.dll.
+This project and NuGet package is a slightly modified Unity.Mathematics package that **does not** have any dependency on UnityEngine.dll.

 As such, it is the preferred dependency for regular .NET classlib and program projects.